all-in-one-of/SOPGI/README.md

  data into the geometry to use later for things like any other attribute.

+- It require some tweaking there and there, but if you get the hand of it and you are willing to work your way up from lower to higher settings it can produce some great images/solution and with all the render data stored per point you will be able to do some nifty tricks down the line in Houdini.

 - For animation, you will need a toons of photons to remove the noise/flicker in the GI solution.
  It is just an almost brute force solution after all.